US rolls out tech export controls to curb repression

-WASHINGTON - The United States and several other countries on Friday (Dec 10) rolled out an export control programme to curb the spread of technologies which they said could be used by governments for repression.
+The United States and several other countries yesterday rolled out an export control programme to curb the spread of technologies which they said could be used by governments for repression.

 Washington also placed SenseTime Group, a Chinese facial recognition software company accused of enabling the repression of Uighurs in Xinjiang, on a blacklist that will bar Americans from investing in it.